magento/devdocs/guides/v2.0/extension-dev-guide/object-manager.md

 ## Usage Rules

 The Magento framework uses the `ObjectManager` to generate and inject the classes declared in your constructor.
+Classes should not ask for the `ObjectManager` itself as a constructor dependency.

 You do not call the object manager directly because the framework handles this automatically.
 Direct use of the `create` function prevents type validation and type hinting that a [factory]({{page.baseurl}}extension-dev-guide/factories.html) class provides.

 Object creation is also a separate responsibility that should be moved to a dedicated class such as a [factory]({{page.baseurl}}extension-dev-guide/factories.html) or [proxy]({{page.baseurl}}extension-dev-guide/proxies.html}}).